 Speed is a major problem online buyers face when attempting to shop online, it’s clear that substantial investment in service infrastructure from operators is an essential component of online retail success.Brand Perfect

-It is evident that a slow website is a major turn-off for online shoppers who despite finding the right products leave the website just because it is slow.
-The other part of the statement clearly suggests online businesses to invest in provisioning high-performing infrastructure that not only speeds up their website but also can withstand high-traffic surges.
+It is evident that a slow website is a major turn-off for online shoppers who, despite finding the right products leave the website just because it is slow.
+The other part of the statement clearly suggests online businesses invest in provisioning high-performing infrastructure that not only speeds up their website but also can withstand high-traffic surges.

 Consumers cite slow loading (64%) and difficulty in finding products (55%) as the top two irritations when shopping online.Brand Perfect

 Again, a slow-loading site is one of the biggest reasons behind customers’ irritation – and another reason why your website should load fast.
 Website conversion is paramount for the sustainability of any online business; that can easily be improved by speeding up the website.
 As indicated in the survey, your web host plays an important role in delivering fast pages.
 Therefore, it is also important to switch to an optimized managed web hosting that can deliver the high-performance.

 Businesses spend a reasonable amount of time and resources figuring out how to retain their customers.
 Which by all means is justified as returning customers means recurring revenue.
 The cost of business is fairly less with returning customers, which simply improves profitability.

 People will visit a site less often if it is slower than a close competitor by more than 250 milliseconds.Brand Perfect

 A very major factor in customer retention is the performance of your website.
 If you think you have a great product/service and, irrespective of your site performance, you would still make money and rank higher in searches, then I am afraid you are delusional.
 A study conducted by Google way back in 2009 shows that 400 ms or just a blink of an eye! is too long for the visitors to wait for the page to load.